-“We had training we were encouraging staff to take, but most were unwilling.
+“We had the training we were encouraging staff to take, but most were unwilling.
 It seems crucial for our business that everyone in the office knew the ins and outs of social media, so we made a better impact.

-Once we changed the training’s program, made it look better, and added levels – rookie, pro, expert, master – way more people decided to engage & participate.
+Once we changed the training program, made it look better, and added levels – rookie, pro, expert, master – way more people decided to engage & participate.
 We’re still measuring the returns, but we think it has made a huge difference to our margins.”

 – Hannah Oblösk, E-Commerce facilitator

 “You know it and I know it, these days everyone loves playing on their phones.
-I was sick of repeating myself to team members after meetings – people were asking me what they had to do again, they were drifting off, they weren’t engaged.
+I was sick of repeating myself to team members after meetings – people were asking me what they had to do again, they were drifting off, and they weren’t engaged.

 We used https://meetappevent.com/ to add an app with interactive engagements during work meetings.
-People like it, we do polls and stuff, it has graphics.
+People like it, we do polls and stuff, and it has graphics.
 Mostly it keeps people’s mind on the task, in a way they find entertaining.”

 – Chan Wei Xi, Recruitment Executive